 An introduction to fundamental principles of practical musicianship.
-Students will discover how to conceive of and relate to sound both as soloists and ensemble members through progressive exercises and assignments to develop critical listening skills, internal conception of sound, improvisation, transcription and aural analysis, performance and practice habits, and ensemble awareness.
-Prerequisite(s): MUSI 1813 with a minimum grade of C-.
+Students will be introduced to pedagogical systems for aural skills acquisition, and through progressive exercises and assignments, will develop critical listening skills, internal conception of sound, improvisation, transcription and aural analysis, and ensemble awareness.
+Prerequisite(s): Permission of the School of Music.